dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
- oh I see what you're saying
+ I see what you're saying
 so the the technology cycle or the people that rutten that may have been interested in a souped-up you know